brugmanjoost/buffered-csv/README.md

 buffered-csv tracks field order and field typing across all writes and all files.
 If data is added as an array buffered-csv will always assume all entries in the array match up with any previously established field order.
 If data is added as a key/value map then buffered-csv will ensure fields will always be sent to file in the same order.

 ## Autodetect
-If data is added as a key/value map previously unknown fields will automatically be detected and assumed to be quoted types.
+If data is added as a key/value map previously unknown fields will automatically be detected and assumed to be quoted.
 This works well for many simple csv scenario's but there are drawbacks:

 In our [minimal usage](#minimal) example a Birthyear...
 * ... is not specified for Albert Einstein.
 His csv line will have two fields.